COVID-19 Road Test Requirements

-Have been in the GDL program for a minimum of 2 years; and
+- Have been in the GDL program for a minimum of 2 years;

-- Have a suspension-free driver’s licence within the last 12 months
+Have a suspension-free driver’s licence for the last 12 months of the GDL program

 Have successfully passed the Air Brake Program training to take the test for a Class 1 driver’s licence.

-Prior to taking a road test in a vehicle equipped with an air brake system, the client must provide proof of the Air Brake (Q)
+Prior to taking a road test in a vehicle equipped with an air brake system, you must provide proof of the Air Brake (Q)

 Endorsement or a “Notice of Air Brake Program Completion” form from a licensed air brake driver training organization.